University of Wisconsin–Madison

 Photos of participants in TA training.
 At left, a group of TAs does an exercise using marshmellows.
 At right, TAs sit in a circle having a discussion.

-Your first step should be to check in with your main instructor and/or department TA staff, such as a graduate coordinator or program manager.
-They can make you aware of any trainings that are hosted by the department, and can also clarify which of the trainings below you are expected to complete.
+Your first step should be to check in with your lead instructor and/or department’s TA staff, such as a graduate coordinator or program manager.
+They can make you aware of any trainings that are hosted by the department, and clarify which trainings you are expected to complete.

 New TA Training – required/recommended for first-time TAs (check with your department)